-In the event of an emergency situation associated with, but not restricted to, the hazards outlined in Table 4-1 the Site Supervisor/Construction Manager will carry out the following:
+In the event of an emergency situation associated with, but not restricted to, the hazards outlined in Table 6.1 the Site Manager will carry out the following:

-- > Establish the scale of the emergency situation and identify the number of personnel, if any, have been injured or are at risk of injury. - Where necessary, sound the emergency siren/fog-horn that activates an emergency evacuation on the site.
-The Site Supervisor/Construction Manager must proceed to the assembly point if the emergency poses any significant threat to their welfare and if there are no injured personnel at the scene that require assistance.
-The Site Supervisor/Construction Manager will be required to use their own discretion at that point.
-In the case of fire, the emergency evacuation of the site should proceed, without exception.
-The site evacuation procedure is outlined in Section 4.1.3. - > Make safe the area if possible and ensure that there is no identifiable risk exists with regard to dealing with the situation e.g. if a machine has turned over, ensure that it is in a safe position so as not to endanger others before assisting the injured. - Contact the required emergency services or delegate the task to someone.
-If delegating the task, ensure that the procedures for contacting the emergency services as set out in Section 4.2 is followed. - > Take any further steps that are deemed necessary to make safe or contain the emergency incident e.g. cordon off an area where an incident associated with electrical issues has occurred. - Contact any regulatory body or service provider as required e.g. ESB Networks the numbers for which as provided in Section 4.3. - > Contact the next of kin of any injured personnel where appropriate.
+- Establish the scale of the emergency situation and identify the number of personnel, if any, have been injured or are at risk of injury. - Where necessary, sound the emergency siren/fog horn that activates an emergency evacuation on the site.
+The site evacuation procedure is outlined in Section 6.1.3. - Make safe the area if possible and ensure that there is no identifiable risk exists with regard to dealing with the situation e.g. if a machine has turned over, ensure that it is in a safe position so as not to endanger others before assisting the injured. - Contact the required emergency services or delegate the task to someone if he is unable to do so.
+If delegating the task, ensure that they follow the procedures for contacting the emergency services as set out in Section 6.2.1. - Take any further steps that are deemed necessary to make safe or contain the emergency incident e.g. cordon off an area where an incident associated with electrical issues has occurred. - Contact any regulatory body or service provider as required e.g. ESB Networks the numbers for which as provided in Section 6.2.2. - Contact the next of kin of any injured personnel where appropriate.
+The procedure for this is outlined in Section 6.2.3.

-4.1.3 Site Evacuation/Fire Drill
+6.1.3 Site Evacuation/Fire Drill